-The Oconee County Arts & Historical Commission is a county supported organization that funds annual cultural and art events.
-The Oconee History Museum is a nonprofit organization focused on the preservation and promotion of the history and cultural heritage of Oconee County through museums, programs, and historic sites.
+The Oconee County Arts & Historical Commission is a county supported non-profit that funds annual cultural and art events.
+To raise awareness of local cultural and historical heritage, the Commission launched a Passport program for residents that encourages visits to 21 sites.
+The Oconee County Historical Society is dedicated to researching, maintaining, conserving and promoting information concerning the history of Oconee County.
+The Oconee Heritage Center is a nonprofit organization focused on the preservation and promotion of the history and cultural heritage of Oconee County through museums, programs, and historic sites.